 Data is messy and disconnected.
-JSON-LD organizes and connects it, letting your creativity bloom.
+JSON-LD organizes and connects it, creating a better Web.

 {